-Sheriff Candidate Accused of Sexual Abuse
+Sheriff candidate accused of sexual abuse

-Pima County Sheriff candidate Kevin Kubitskey was accused of committing sexual, physical and emotional abuse against his estranged daughter last week on social media.
+Pima County Sheriff candidate Kevin Kubitskey was accused of committing sexual, physical and emotional abuse against his estranged daughter earlier this month on social media.

 She and her mother had an order of protection placed against Kubitskey.
 Makyla said they were in the process of gathering people to testify on her behalf, but Kubitskey gave up his parental rights “so that he would not face the backlash of the truth coming to the public.”